HadoukenIO/js-adapter/README.md

 ## Mac and Linux Environment settings

-In order to configure system policies, the js adapter respects the following [group policy settings](https://openfin.co/group-policy/#toggle-id-1) when set as environment variable on Mac and Linux:
+In order to configure system policies, the js adapter respects the following [group policy settings](https://openfin.co/group-policy/#toggle-id-1) when set as environment variables on Mac and Linux:

 - assetsUrl
 - runtimeArgs